Throughput in System Design

 Misconceptions with Latency

-Latency is the amount of time that passes between making a request and receiving a response.
-It is measured in units of time and is often confused with throughput.
 It is commonly assumed that systems with high throughput should also have low latency.
 But, this is not always the case.
 For example, data processing using disks may have high throughput but also suffer from high latency.
+So latency can also increase with throughput!

-In networked connections, latency can also increase with throughput.
 As the throughput increases, more packets are transmitted on the network, which can increase latency.
 On the other hand, it is also possible to have systems with low throughput and low latency.
-So it is important to consider both latency and throughput when designing a system and selecting the appropriate combination based on the business requirements.
+So it is important to consider both latency and throughput when designing a system and selecting the appropriate combination based on the requirements.

 Factors affecting Throughput

 Throughput of a system can be affected by several factors.
 These factors are: analog limitations, hardware processing power, service accessibility, network traffic, transmission errors, protocol overhead, etc. Protocol overhead refers to extra data that must be transmitted along with the actual message to ensure proper communication.
-This additional data can limit the maximum achievable throughput of a system.
+This additional data can limit the maximum achievable throughput.

 Analog limitations

-The physical medium of a networked communication system can have a significant impact on its maximum achievable throughput.
-This can set an upper bound on the amount of information that can be transmitted, which can affect the throughput of the system.
+The physical medium of a networked system can have a significant impact on its maximum achievable throughput.
+This can set an upper bound on the amount of information that can be transmitted, which can affect the throughput.
 In other words, analog characteristics of the medium can limit amount of data that can be transmitted at a given time.

 Hardware limitations